Massage Therapy

 The philosophy and curriculum of this collaborative program incorporates and utilizes evidence-based practice, clinical decision making, and therapeutic relationships as the basis of massage therapy.
 Students work collaboratively with peers and faculty to develop massage knowledge and skills that meet the Inter-Jurisdictional Practice Competencies and Performance Indicators as set out by the Federation of Massage Therapy Regulatory Authorities of Canada.

 In the classroom, students focus on the theoretical frameworks that relate to massage and applied sciences.
 In the lab and clinic setting, students integrate knowledge from program courses to provide evidence-based, client-centred care.
 Under the guidance of a Registered Massage Therapist, students both receive and perform treatments.
-Students engage in diverse practicum experiences by practicing in a variety of clinics and outreaches including a field placement.
+Students engage in diverse practicum experiences by practicing in a variety of clinics and outreaches.
 Please note that students are required to provide their own transportation to practicum placements.

 Career Opportunities